Park Ridge Public Library, 847-825-3123

 Department Manager: Staci Greenwald

 The Teen Loft serves middle school and high school students providing a collection of books, magazines, DVDs, video games, and school textbooks in a specially designed space.
 Four computers for access to the internet are available for students.
-Staff provide reader's advisory and reference assistance in the Loft or at the Children's Services desk on the first floor.
+Staff provide reader's advisory and reference assistance in the Loft or at the Youth Services desk on the first floor.
 The Teen librarian presents programs for teens on a variety of topics and provides outreach through the local schools.